 You are given all the information and support you need to look after your pet as it recovers from treatment.
 We find owners often like to be involved in nursing their pet, and additional advice is always available by phone, 24 hours a day, via our out of hours emergency service.

 One of the most important parts of any operation is the general anaesthetic, which makes sure your pet is asleep and not experiencing any pain.
 No anaesthetic procedure is 100% risk free but we individually assess every patient to reduce the risks as much as possible.
-The whole process is overseen by our fully qualified veterinary nurses, who have thousands of hours of experience monitoring anaesthetics.
+The whole process is overseen by our veterinary nurses, who have thousands of hours of experience monitoring anaesthetics.

 Your pet will be given a bespoke treatment designed with their particular circumstances in mind, taking into account their age and general health.
 The drugs we use are the most modern available, and the gas used to keep your pet asleep during surgery is the same as that used in human medicine on babies.
 It really is that safe.